 Econoler carried out the following activities:

-- Identifying possible demand management and energy efficiency options for Namibia, including energy-efficient lighting, consumer awareness campaigns, energy audits in commercial and industrial sectors, solar water heating and fuel switching.
+- Identifying possible demand management and energy efficiency options for Namibia, including energy-efficient lighting.

 - Detailing the key characteristics of each DSM option, such as the costs, potential impacts and implementation time frame.